 Available 365 days a year and 24 hours a day

 Our experienced staff will provide you with advice, support, information and practical assistance as and when you need it from us.
-Our friuendly team can also provide you with the right information about your legal, financial and family, welfare, immigration and housing rights.
+Our friendly team can also provide you with the right information about your legal options, immigration, housing rights, safety and welfare.

 We provide 22 units of self-contained accommodation to suit the needs of single females or those with children.
 Our communal areas enable residents to meet together and join in activities if they wish and we are situated close to local shops, schools, and other amenities.
 We are also close to Swindon’s main transport link to take you in and around the Swindon area.

 Any woman, with or without children, who is ﬂeeing violence or abuse from their partner.

 You can contact the Refuge through an agency such as Housing Dept, the Police or you can ring us directly.

 The Refuge accommodation is fully equipped with everything you need.
 We can also supply food, toiletries, second-hand clothing and baby equipment if needed.
 Please try to bring some identification.

 Once you have left home, if you have no money you are likely to be able to claim welfare benefits for yourself – and any children you have with you.
 Staff can assist you with this.